Francisca Coya: Spanish Conquest

-After Atahualpa's death at the hands of the Spanish in 1533, Sebastián de Benalcázar and Diego de Sandoval y la Mota invaded San Miguel de Piura.
+After Atahualpa's death at the hands of the Spanish, in 1533, Sebastián de Benalcázar and Diego de Sandoval y la Mota invaded San Miguel de Piura.
 During the Spanish invasion, Coya and her people fled from Cuzco.
-In 1535, the Spanish found a group of indigenous people in Chaparra in the Cañaris region of the Andes's western foothills, hiding and protecting Atahualpa's sisters Toctochembo, Marcachembom, Ascarpe, and Francisca, who were also Emperor Cápac's daughters.
-She and her sisters were captured and taken to de Benalcázar, who "gave her to Captain Diego de Sandoval".
+In 1535, the Spanish found a group of indigenous people in Chaparra, in the Cañaris region of the Andes's western foothills, hiding and protecting Atahualpa's sisters Toctochembo, Marcachembom, Ascarpe, and Francisca, who were also Emperor Cápac's daughters.
+She and her sisters were captured and taken to Benalcázar, who "gave her [Francisca Coya] to Captain Diego de Sandoval".

-She became pregnant and marched with Sandoval to Quito, where she gave birth to their only child, Eugenia de Sandoval Inca (1536-before 1575) in Quito.
+She became pregnant and marched with Sandoval to Quito, where she gave birth to their only child, Eugenia de Sandoval Inca (1536-before 1575).
 Coya later accompanied Sandoval to Popayán, where she lived near one of her sisters (whom Benalcázar had also taken for himself).

 It was said that when La Coya went to mass, all of Quito's provincial chiefs and women accompanied her, and when she left the city, she was accompanied by two to three thousand native people.
-Witnesses of that time said that the Chiefs of Quito put down blankets, feathers, and flowers in front of her so that her feet would not touch the ground.
+Witnesses of that time said “that the Chiefs of Quito put down blankets, feathers, and flowers in front of her so that her feet would not touch the ground”.
 This description coincides with Canadian historian John Hemming's interpretation that "the natives of Quito venerated her with pathetic passion."
-According to the rituals and customs of the time, such veneration was expected for women of the Inca elite, who were refined and were treated with great respect by the masses.
+According to the rituals and customs of the time, such veneration was expected for women of the Inca elite, who were refined and were treated with great respect by the people.

 Children

 In 1536, Francisca Coya gave birth to Eugenia de Sandoval Inca in Quito.
 She lived with her parents in Popayán and later, after her mother's death in 1544, moved to Anserma with her father.

-In 1545, Eugenia would receive the Royal Certificate of Legitimization from Charles V Holy Roman Emperor at her father Diego de Sandoval's request of "proof" (probanza) so that she could, in 1550 at the age of 14, marry Captain Gil de Rengifo Pantoja.
+In 1545, Eugenia would receive the Royal Certificate of Legitimization from Charles V Holy Roman Emperor at her father Diego de Sandoval's request of "proof" (probanza) so that she could in 1550, at the age of 14, marry Captain Gil de Rengifo Pantoja.
 Between them, they had many descendants in Ecuador and Colombia.
 Eugenia died before 1575.